 The throw is made from a 2.135-metre circle with a 1.22 metre wooden stop board (10cms high) at the front.
 The thrower must commence the throw from a stationary position and leave the circle under control from the rear half after completing the throw.
 The shot must fall within a 40-degree sector at the front of the circle.
-The shot must be put from the shoulder with one hand only and be kept in close proximity to the chin during any preceding movements.
+The shot must be put from the shoulder with one hand only and be kept close to the chin during any preceding movements.

 The shot should be placed at the base of the first three fingers, which should be evenly spread but not stretched, with the little finger and thumb supporting the shot.
 The shot is then placed under the chin with the elbow held high.

-To test the grip and give the athlete confidence - stand with feet shoulder width apart, facing the direction of the throw.
+To test the grip and give the athlete confidence - stand with feet shoulder-width apart, facing the direction of the throw.
 Using the arm only, push the shot out, ensuring that the elbow is kept high.
 The next step is for the athlete to twist his/her upper body to give further force to the shot and then move onto flexing the legs as well.

-The Athlete should take up the position as in Figure 1A with the weight over the right foot and should be encouraged to think of "chin-knee-toe" being vertically in line.
+The athlete should take up the position as in Figure 1A with the weight over the right foot and should be encouraged to think of "chin-knee-toe" being vertically in line.
 The feet and hips should be facing the side (at right angles to the shoulders) and the shoulder "cocked" to the rear.
 The width of the stance will vary according to the height of the athlete, but the feet should be aligned as in figure 2.
 Note the position of the left hand and arm in Figure 1 A.

-From this standing position (Figure 1A) the movement should be initiated by the right leg driving the right hip to the front (Figure 1B & C), transferring the bodyweight from the right leg to the left leg (Figure 1C).
+From this standing position (Figure 1A) the movement should be initiated by the right leg driving the right hip to the front (Figure 1B & C), transferring the body weight from the right leg to the left leg (Figure 1C).
 At the same time, the left arm comes forward and up pointing along the trajectory line the shot will take (approx. 45° to the horizontal).
 During this action, the emphasis should be on a fast-right hip, keeping the elbow up behind the shot.

 As the hips face the front and forward, then the right shoulder is driven to the front and the left arm swings to the left side to balance the movement.
-When the chest is facing forward then the right arm punches the shot out, keeping the elbow high (Figure 1D).
-The left shoulder must not be allowed to drop during any part of this movement and the athlete should think of keeping the left side braced.
+When the chest is facing forward, then the right arm punches the shot out, keeping the elbow high (Figure 1D).
+The left shoulder must not be allowed to drop during any part of this movement, and the athlete should think of keeping the left side braced.

-Movement into the basic putt
+Movement into the putt

 The shift - Stand at the back of the circle facing away from the throwing area with the hips and shoulders parallel.
 The weight is placed on the right foot with the trunk low.
-The athlete then hops back on the right foot towards the stop board and in the process rotates the hips so that they are right angles to the shoulders.
+The athlete then hops back on the right foot towards the stop board and in the process, rotates the hips so that they are right angles to the shoulders.
 The right foot lands with the trunk low and the weight over the right foot.
-The left foot lands close to the stop board with the body in the initial put position (Figure 1A) and the feet position as in Figure 2.
+The left foot lands close to the stop board with the body in the initial putt position (Figure 1A) and the feet position as in Figure 2.

 The distance achieved in the shot is dependent on 3 parameters: